 Networking is the way that professionals build community and support each other.
-The goal is to build a web of people you can reach out to for advice and information.
+The goal is to develop students into effective communicators and build a web of people you can reach out to for advice.

 How to Reach Out

 The hardest part of networking is the initial outreach to a new contact.
 While we have lots of in-person and online tools at our disposal, the first approach is potentially nerve-wracking.
 Your goal in the approach is to make a great first impression and share with your contact what you hope to get out of the conversation.